TheCzar1994/bsaber/src/collections/posts/totalbs-interview-with-swifter.md

 [Go back to **"This is Extra Sensory II"**](/posts/this-is-extra-sensory-ii)

 # Interview with Swifter

-## Swifter is a member of TotalBS, and a Verified Mapper with 56 maps published as of writing this article.
-They're also from Canada!

 Surely you've heard of Swifter!?
 You know... one of the mappers involved in the (as of writing this article) #2 map of all time with a whopping 16,000 upvotes: [{Modchart} acloudyskye - Somewhere Out There](https://beatsaver.com/maps/1e6ff).
 This map won in the 2021 BeastSaber Mapping Awards for not only the Best ModChart of the Year, but also _THE_ Map of the Year!